ARTS-Laboratory/Shaker-Test-Data-Acquisition-and-Systems/README.md

 # Shaker-Test-Data-Acquisition-and-Systems
-General data acquisition, control code, and hardware documentation for the PCB Active Control Shaker Test System at USC.
+General Data Acquisition code and hardware for the Shaker Test System at USC.